molikto/mlang/NOTES/19-11-21 ELABORATION_CALCULUS.md

 ### example 1

-here is another example: you can cast a value of type function to a type of implicit function: because you are not changing the type, but only the etype
+you can cast a value of type function to a type of implicit function: because you are not changing the type, but only the etype

 ### example 2